How Cold Indoor Temperatures Can Harm Your Health

 Vulnerability to Colds and Flu

 Yes, it's true.
 Being cold at home or work does seem to increase your vulnerability to catching colds and flu.
-What is the reason?
-According to a 2009 study at New York's Mount Sinai Medical School, cold makes it harder for you to get rid of viruses wafted in your direction.
+What's the reason?
+According to a 2007 study at New York's Mount Sinai Medical School, cold makes it harder for you to get rid of viruses wafted in your direction.
 The explanation is that normally, mucus flows into the upper respiratory tract to clean out contaminants you've just inhaled.
 Unfortunately, the viscosity of this mucus increases with lower temperatures, impairing its effectiveness in combating airborne viruses.

-Every human being has a "set point" for temperature … in other words, an ideal internal temperature that his or her body constantly strives to achieve or maintain.
+Every human being has a "set point" for temperature … an ideal internal temperature that his or her body constantly strives to achieve or maintain.
 This set point, which varies according to the individual, is also different when you are sleeping than during your waking hours.
 If you are having trouble with any aspect of sleep -- dropping off, staying asleep, or feeling rested when you wake up -- your bedroom may be too cold.
 Experiment with different nighttime settings on your thermostat to see which suits you best.
 Warm up your bedding with a hot water bottle or electric blanket.
 Wearing cozy pajamas and even snuggly bed socks may help as well.

 Cold temperatures tend to raise blood pressure and heart rate, which is especially dangerous for those already suffering from heart disease.
 If you fall into this category, be conscientious about heating your home and on the coldest days, stay inside as much as you can.

 Laura Firszt writes for networx.com.